When developing IT products, is rapid development always the most important value?

 ✅ Team operation becomes more efficient by understanding the developers' tendencies and work styles and utilizing optimization tools.

-💡 Tools are needed to understand the work history and strengths and weaknesses of each developer and provide an optimized work environment.
+💡 Tools are needed to understand the work history and strengths and weaknesses of each developer and to provide an optimized work environment.